-The phrase being mindful of thy tears (1:4b) probably refers to the tearful parting Paul experienced when he was arrested and shipped off to Rome.
+Few things prepare people to accept the spiritual torch like praise.
+Paul is a master in this area because he knows the power of praise.
+The phrase As I remember your tears (1:4a) probably refers to the tearful parting Paul experienced when he was arrested and shipped off to Rome.
 Paul had a similar parting with the elders in Ephesus.
 After Paul kneels and prays with them, what does Acts 20:37 record?